-While Airbnb has become synonymous with short-term stays, Airbnb long-term rentals are another avenue that more hosts are starting to explore and leverage.
+While Airbnb has become synonymous with short-term stays, long-term Airbnb rentals are another avenue that more hosts are starting to explore and leverage.
+For guests looking for a home away from home, fully furnished rentals are the perfect alternative to staying put.

 Read on to discover what long-term Airbnb rentals are and what benefits they can bring to your vacation rental business.